-The iPrimus unlimited data plan comes with a “High performance” speed tier.
+The iPrimus unlimited data plan comes with a “Supercharged” speed tier.
 This means it’s recommended for families and households with multiple devices, uploading and downloading large files, working from home and live gaming.

-Telstra has been a mainstay of Australia’s internet services since the days of dial-up.
+Telstra has been a mainstay of Australia’s Internet services since the days of dial-up.
 They make the list because of their extensive coverage, and the ability to upgrade from an ADSL connection to an NBN plan with no difference in the monthly rate.
 You also get the Telstra TV box thrown in free of charge for those times between gaming sessions when you want to chill out with some Netflix or the two years of free Foxtel Now they throw in.

 #2 #soulmates Plan from MATE